Icinga/ansible-playbooks/doc/getting-started.md

 `ansible-playbook site.yml -i inventory.ini`

 During the execution the role will take care of all the tasks required to install and configure Icinga2 Web UI.
 Please take note that **icinga2-ansible-web-ui** does not install Icinga2, and must be used after **icinga2-ansible-no-ui**.
-Here's a list of the tasks executed by **icinga2-ansible-web-ui** role (this list does not represent strictly the order of execution, consider these ones only a reference):

-* Install IDO Mysql on RedHat OS family
-* Install MariaDB and Utils on Red Hat 7 OS Family
-* Start MariaDB on Red Hat 7 OS Family
-* Install MySQL and Utils on Red Hat 6 OS Family
-* Start MySQL
-* Create a Database for Icinga
-* Import IDO Schema on Icinga Database (only once)
-* Create Icinga Database User and configure Grants
-* Configure Icinga2 Ido Mysql Feature
-* Enable Icinga2 Ido Mysql Feature
-* Install Icinga Web on RedHat OS family
-* Create a Database for Icinga Web
-* Import IDO Schema in Icinga Web Database on RH6 (only once)
-* Import IDO Schema in Icinga Web Database on RH7 (only once)
-* Create Icinga Web Database User and configure Grants
-* Start Apache

 After Icinga2 is up and running with your favorite UI, you can move forward to [add host checks](https://github.com/Icinga/icinga2-ansible/blob/master/doc/adding-hosts.md).